-5.B.11 For Emission Point AA-002, the permittee shall continuously monitor the ACC combustion temperature and conduct daily/weekly visual emission observations or visible emissions evaluations (VEE) in accordance with the CAM Plan found in Appendix C. The visual observation frequency is determined in accordance with the criteria established in the CAM Plan.
+5.B.11 For Emission Point AA-010, the permittee shall perform daily visual observations in accordance with EPA Method 22 and continuously monitor the pressure drop across each baghouse in accordance with the CAM Plan found in Appendix C of the permit.

-(Ref.: 40 CFR 64.3(a) and (b), and 64.6(c), Compliance Assurance Monitoring)
+(Ref.: 40 CFR 64.3(a) and (b) and 64.6(c); Compliance Assurance Monitoring)

-- 5.B.12 For Emission Point AA-002, the permittee shall comply with the following requirements for the monitoring required by the approved CAM Plan: - (a) Proper maintenance.
-At all times, the permittee shall maintain the monitoring, including but not limited to, maintaining necessary parts for routine repairs of the monitoring equipment. - (b) Continued operation.
-Except for, as applicable, monitoring malfunctions, associated repairs, and required quality assurance or control activities (including, as applicable, calibration checks and required zero and span adjustments), the permittee shall conduct all monitoring in continuous operation (or shall collect data at all required intervals) at all times that the pollutant-specific emissions unit is operating.
+- 5.B.12 For Emission Points AA-001 and AA-010, the permittee shall comply with the following requirements for the monitoring required by the approved CAM Plan: - (a) Proper maintenance: At all times, the permittee shall maintain the monitoring, including but not limited to, maintaining necessary parts for routine repairs of the monitoring equipment. - (b) Continued operation: Except for, as applicable, monitoring malfunctions, associated repairs, and required quality assurance or control activities (including, as applicable, calibration checks and required zero and span adjustments), the permittee shall conduct all monitoring in continuous operation (or shall collect data at all required intervals) at all times that the pollutant-specific emissions unit is operating.
 Data recorded during monitoring malfunctions, associated repairs, and required quality assurance or control activities shall not be used, including in data averaging and calculations or in fulfilling a minimum data availability requirement, as applicable.

 The permittee shall use all the data collected during all other periods in assessing the operation of the control device and associated control system.
 A monitoring malfunction is any sudden, infrequent, not reasonably preventable failure of the monitoring to provide valid data.
 Monitoring failures that are caused in part by poor maintenance or careless operation are not malfunctions.

-(Ref.: 40 CFR 64.7(b) and (c), Compliance Assurance Monitoring)
+(Ref.: 40 CFR 64.3(a) and (b), 64.6(c), Compliance Assurance Monitoring)

-5.B.13 For Emission Point AA-002, upon detecting an excursion or exceedance, the permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.
+5.B.13 For Emission Points AA-001 and AA-010, upon detecting an excursion or exceedance, the permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.

 The response shall include minimizing the period of any startup, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused startup or shutdown conditions).
 Such actions may include initial inspection and evaluation, recording that operations returned to normal without operator action (such as through response by a computerized distribution control system), or any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard, as applicable.